-A big hurdle has been cleared for the planned launch of legal sports betting in Arizona.
+A big hurdle has been cleared for the planned launch of legal Arizona sportsbooks.
 The US Department of Interior recently announced that it has formally approved an amended Arizona state-tribal gaming compact.

 Arizona Gov. Doug Ducey signed off on the new compact on April 15.
 The formal process for federal approval can last up to 45 days.
 The US Interior’s Office of Indian Gaming (OIG) was able to expedite the process in an effort to speed things along.

 This is a historic day for tribal nations, their communities, and the entire state of Arizona — and I’m proud to sign a gaming compact amendment and associated legislation that will benefit people in every corner of our state. pic.twitter.com/IRItXNn5PI— Doug Ducey (@dougducey) April 15, 2021

 The governor reached an agreement with state tribal leaders on an updated compact that included the addition of legal sports betting as well as daily fantasy sports (DFS) contests.
 With the early approval, the state is still on track to go live in time for the start of the new NFL and college football season in early September.

 At the present time, the OIG is also reviewing amended compacts between states and tribes to hopefully create Connecticut sportsbooks and Florida sportsbooks; with each of those compacts including provisions for legal sports betting.

 - Get a Ceasars promo code and wager today.

 - Read “Moneyline Explained” to know about this popular type of betting.